s-k-y-h-i-g-h/Prototype/Conditions/Aging.md

 These are inter-dependent.
 Fixing one helps fix the others. (source?)

+This is an update to the paper above:
 - [Hallmarks of aging: An expanding universe](https://www.cell.com/cell/fulltext/S0092-8674(22)01377-0) This adds three more hallmarks:
 - Disabled macroautophagy